 Since October 2019, we have been working with 4th, 7th, 8th and 11th graders in Hoosick Falls, Cambridge and Greenwich in their classrooms to explore and write about the history of Susan B. Anthony and The Woman’s Suffrage Convention.

-We hope you can join us in this important work – as a writer, performer or audience member! – David Snider, Executive & Artistic Director
+We hope you can join us in this important work! – David Snider, Executive & Artistic Director